Srby (Domažlice District)

 Srby (Sirb) is a municipality and village in Domažlice District in the Plzeň Region of the Czech Republic.
 It has about 500 inhabitants.

 Srby lies approximately 12 km north-west of Domažlice, 44 km south-west of Plzeň, and 128 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Medná, Polžice, Roudná and Vítání are administrative parts of Srby.
+Srby consists of five municipal parts (in brackets population according to the 2021 census):